 Transportation infrastructure is one obvious place to look for productivity gains.
 Firms operate in particular locations, and they need not only a supply of physical space, but access to workers, customers, and suppliers.
 Government involvement in transport infrastructure is ubiquitous, because transport infrastructure has some of the characteristics of a natural monopoly (limited non-rivalry) and usually requires large-scale coordination.
 As the relationship between transportation, building supply, and firm productivity cannot be studied through simple partial equilibrium models, we devote Section IV to this topic.
+Dense urban environments and the negative externalities they give rise to intensify the need for government rules that establish both the rights and obligations of firms.

-Productivity may also benefit from improvement of the legal infrastructure that governs firm behaviour.
-Dense urban environments-and the negative externalities they give rise to-intensifies the need for government rules that establish both the rights and obligations of firms.
+Productivity may also benefit from improve-

+ment of the legal infrastructure that governs firm behaviour.
+Dense urban environments-and the negative externalities they give rise to-intensify the need for government rules that establish both the rights and obligations of firms.
 These rules, if too onerous, can reduce productivity (Djankov et al. 2003), but some regulations that preserve safety and uphold obligations seem likely to be beneficial.
 Designing the optimal set of rights and obligations is difficult enough under ideal circumstances, but developing countries often have small budgets and a dearth of effective legal infrastructure (Besley and Burgess 2000, World Justice Project 2019).